 on the right of the picture, Pauline and Dave Nickerson

 2008 - Tom and Sheila Howells

-2011 - Steve Purnell, the last tenants, who removed in March 2013 to the Queens Head across the river in Ford Street, Aldham.
+2011 - Steve Purnell, the last tenant, who removed, in March 2013, to the Queens Head across the river in Ford Street, Aldham.

-Much of this information is based on a talk given by Richard Shackle to the Fordham Local History Society on Thursday 20th March 2003 at the Shoulder of Mutton and based on his structural survey of the building in Jan 2000.
-Research is ongoing.
+Note: Much of the building structure information is based on a talk given by Richard Shackle, since deceased, to the Fordham Local History Society on Thursday 20th March 2003 at the Shoulder of Mutton and based on his structural survey of the building in Jan 2000. back to the